-above $\mathcal{D}^{(2)} \sim 0.3$, and it was much lower for densely coupled networks, with lower entropy per spin.
 We traced the emerging pairwise sufficiency to formation of coherent clusters of spins, largely decoupled among themselves, resulting in a multitude of dependent attractors for the system.
+Formation of these clusters is reminiscent of hyperloops in the context of random hSAT networks [27].
 This is not a perturbative effect and is a new proposal for explaining pairwise sufficiency.
 Such collective behavior introduces substantial redundancy, and would allow error correction.
-However, this error correction is of a very different nature compared to, for example, the Hopfield network [31].
+However, this error correction is of a very different nature compared to, for example, the Hopfield network [34].

 Does the mechanism presented here explain the pairwise sufficiency in any real biological system?
 This is unclear since our analysis was limited to specific simulated networks, which may or may not be good models of real biology.
 Specifically, the network in the original paper that observed the pairwise sufficiency [11] had much smaller entropy per spin (neurons rarely fired), and correlations among spins rarely exceed 0.2.
-In contrast, while 3-spin networks in our simulations had smaller \mathcal{S} and smaller spinspin correlations than their 4-spin counterparts, these numbers were still larger than those in the experiments.
+In contrast, while 3-spin networks in our simulations had smaller S and smaller spin-spin correlations than their 4-spin counterparts, these numbers were still larger than those in the experiments.
 At the same time, pairwise MaxEnt models do not fit experimental data perfectly (certainly worse than some of our nearly perfect fits) [15].
-It may be that some structural features of real systems allow them to operate at higher $\mathcal{D}^{(2)}$ for smaller \mathcal{S} compared to the simple models we investigated here - and exploring a wider class of networks for signatures of behaviors that we observed would be the next step.
+It may be that some structural features of real systems allow them to operate at higher $\mathcal{D}^{(2)}$ for smaller \mathcal{S} compared to the simple models we investigated here-and exploring a wider class of networks for signatures of behaviors that we observed would be the next step.
 This is especially important since large coherent deviations from the most probable state into 10...100 metastable states seems to be a crucial feature of many experimental systems (such as bursts of neural activity in the retina that predominantly stays quiet [15]).
 Such metastable states far away from the ground state at least resemble the models that we studied.
 In addition, MaxEnt models in other fields may have very different properties compared to those in neuroscience, including different typical entropies and correlation strengths.
-Therefore, we hope that our models and their generalizations will be able inform interpretation of experimental data, even if they do not match the experiments in some important properties.
+Therefore, we hope that our models and their generalizations will be able to inform interpretation of experimental data, even if they do not match the experiments in some important properties.

 With (approximate) pairwise sufficiency seen in many collective biological phenomena, it is important to ask why these systems operate in the regime that allows it to hold.
-Indeed, within our model, the pairwise sufficiency is not generic: low $\mathcal{D}^{(2)}$ happens only for small \mathcal{S} , and preferentially when the strength of the interactions is high, $\alpha = Ms/N \gg 1$ (cf. Fig. 2).
+Indeed, within our model, the pairwise sufficiency is not generic: low $\mathcal{D}^{(2)}$ happens only for small S, and preferentially when the strength of the interactions is high, $\alpha = Ms/N \gg 1$ (cf. Fig. 2).
 The need for redundancy and error correction is a potential explanation - but there is no obvious reason why the redundancy must result in the pairwise sufficiency (indeed, simple parity-based codes probably do not).
 Taking the improvement in $\mathcal{D}^{(2)}$ with the increase in α seriously, we propose a different explanation (a similar argument was first suggested in Ref.
-[32]).
+[38]).